 - Do not have people sitting around at rehearsals with nothing to do or they may become disruptive (particularly a large chorus).
 Only call for the people that you’re going to use.
 If it includes the chorus, bring them in later than the others.
 Examples, Principals 6-8, Chorus 7-8.

 - Be tough about people missing rehearsals.
 Poorly attended rehearsals demoralise people who are there.

 - Cover what you’ve planned to do and don’t be side-tracked.
 This is not the time to discuss lighting, set etc.

 - Every minute counts at rehearsals so use them wisely.
-Don’t be lulled into a feeling of security because production is seemingly miles away.
+Don’t be lulled into a feeling of security because production is seemingly ages away.
 It never is.

 - Give yourself long enough rehearsal periods.
 Half an hour or less usually accomplishes nothing (allowing for everyone dragging their heels getting there) unless it is a special rehearsal to polish a small segment.
-Out of school rehearsals should be at least one and a half to two hours.
+Out of school rehearsals should be at least two to three hours long.